fantasyland/static-land/docs/spec.md

 ## Type

-A type in Static Land is a JavaScript object with static functions as values.
+A type in Static Land is a dictionary (JavaScript object) with static functions as values.
 'Static' means that functions don't use `this`, they are not methods and can be detached from the type object.
-The object is just a container for functions.
+The type object is just a container for functions.

 ```js
 const {of, map} = MyType